MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-powershell-v1.md

 **`clusterConnection`** - **Cluster Service Connection**<br>
 Input alias: `serviceConnectionName`. `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the Azure Service Fabric cluster which has an established service connection when the specified PowerShell script is executed.
+Specifies the Azure Service Fabric cluster which will have an established service connection when the specified PowerShell script is executed.
 <!-- :::editable-content-end::: -->
 <br>